 Amyotrophic Lateral Sclerosis

-Amyotrophic lateral sclerosis (ALS) is a progressive degenerative disorder of large motor neurons in the brain and spinal cord.
-Their degeneration results in muscle wasting, progressive paralysis, and death.
-In the United States, ALS affects approximately 20,000 patients; the cause in most cases is unknown.
-Life expectancy for half of these patients is only three years from onset of symptoms.
+ALS is a progressive degenerative disorder of large motor neurons in the brain and spinal cord, leading to muscle wasting, progressive paralysis, and death.
+In the United States alone, the number of people with ALS (PALS) is estimated to be ~30,000.
+While about 10% of PALS have an inherited, familial form of ALS, the cause in most cases is unknown.
+Life expectancy for most PALS is three to five years from onset of symptoms.

 There are very few FDA-approved drugs for ALS, and the development of safe and more effective therapies to treat ALS presents a clear unmet medical need.

 Research has increasingly pointed to mitochondrial dysfunction and neuro-inflammation as major drivers of ALS progression.
 RNS60 has demonstrated to address both of these problems in a mouse model of ALS and other preclinical disease models: it protects motor neurons and their supporting cells (such as oligodendrocytes) by providing bioenergetic support, and it lowers inflammation.

 RNS60 was safe and well tolerated in a clinical open label pilot study at Massachusetts General Hospital (MGH).
 A larger Phase 2, placebo-controlled study completed enrollment of 148 PALS at ~20 centers in Italy.
 This study was funded in part by a grant from the ALS Association in partnership with ALS Finding a Cure and the Northeast ALS Consortium (NEALS).